pastweb/atom-css/README.md

   div { margin: 0; }
 }
 ```
-### Utility class names mode
-In order to support a better DX and optimise teh CSS footprint, there are 3 differnt `mode` for the utility classNames generation:
-- `readable`: the utility className will folow the syntax `property-name[_value]`, where the value is the CSS property value string with the replacement for any space, comma or dot using a single `-` as in the example above.
-- `semireadable`: the className syntax will be `property-name[_116zl1d3]`, where the hash code will be calculated using the property value as key.
-- `coded`: the className syntax will be `_a26fl1d4`, where the hash code will be calculated using the property name and value as key.

 ### Processed classNames
 Of course we can expect a CSS class to be reused and modified for a specific selector.
 In this case only the calss with the less specific selector will be processed as example: